Parents of Bias To Testify Before Grand Jury

 UPPER MARLBORO, Md.
-(AP) _ The parents of University of Maryland basketball star Len Bias will testify before a grand jury on the circumstances surrounding their son’s death from cocaine intoxication, their attorney said Wednesday.
+(AP) _ The parents of star Len Bias are among those waiting to testify before a grand jury investigating the cocaine-poisoning death of the Maryland basketball star.

-Jurors also listened to testimony from Johnnie Walker, a District of Columbia police officer who was a friend of Bias and who retrieved articles from his room at the request of Bias’ parents.
+Jurors also heard from Johnnie Walker, a District of Columbia police officer and Bias friend who retrieved articles from his room at the request of Bias’ parents.

 Most witnesses refused to talk to reporters when they left the grand jury room, and those who did had little to say.

-Among those not yet summoned are Terry Long and David Gregg, two fellow basketball players, and Brian Lee Tribble, a friend of Bias.
-All three were in the dorm room when he collapsed.
+Among those not yet summoned are Terry Long and David Gregg, two fellow basketball players, and Brian Lee Tribble, who were in the dorm room when Bias collapsed.